Terrace Hill: Design information

-The First Floor
+First floor

 The first floor of Terrace Hill is a formal area.
 The rooms on the first floor were used often for reception of important guests, a tradition which continues.

-The Vestibule is the entry area to the mansion.
-Formerly, a servant would greet guests in the Vestibule.
+The vestibule is the entry area to the mansion.
+Formerly, a servant would greet guests in the vestibule.
 They would enter through two sets of doors there that weigh more than 200 pounds (90 kg) each.

-From there, guests would be taken to the Reception Room.
+From there, guests would be taken to the reception room.
 Guests would wait while their presence was announced to the owners, and the host or hostess would greet them in that room.

-Across the hall is the Drawing Room.
+Across the hall is the drawing room.
 At one time it was used for weddings and funerals of the home's residents.
-Now the room is used for important events - which include entertaining of foreign dignitaries.
+Now the room is used for important events – which include entertaining of foreign dignitaries.
 The room also features a 7.5 foot (2.3 m) crystal chandelier, and handcarved, laminated, rosewood Belter furniture.

-The Music Room was previously an entertainment room.
+The music room was previously an entertainment room.
 Young women would usually play music in this room.
-The room features a Steinway "Music Room Grand" from 1869 - the same year the house was completed.
+The room features a Steinway "Music Room Grand" from 1869 – the same year the house was completed.

-The Dining Room was used for formal dinners by the previous owners of the home.
-Today the Dining Room continues to be used for state dinners and receptions.
+The dining room was used for formal dinners by the previous owners of the home.
+Today the dining room continues to be used for state dinners and receptions.
 Food served in the dining room is prepared in the kitchen in the basement.

-The Library was another important room on the first floor.
+The library was another important room on the first floor.
 It served originally as the gathering place for the men of the home, and as a storage place for knowledge.
 The room contains several interesting items, which include F. M. Hubbell's leather chair.
 Because he was just over 5 feet (1.5 m) tall, the chair sits close to the floor to accommodate him.
 There is also a portable gentleman's "desk", and a partners' table, where two people could work at once.

-The Sitting Room was the family room during earlier times.
+The sitting room was the family room during earlier times.

-All of these rooms are connected by the Main Hall.
+All of these rooms are connected by the main hall.
 The ceilings in the hall are 14.5 feet (4.4 m) tall.
-The Main Hall has carpets by Wilton.
+The main hall has carpets by Wilton.
 There are also a number of interesting portraits.

 Outside there is a large porch that overlooks the downtown area.
 It is still used occasionally for parties.